Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Materials and Methods

-Our pipeline is split into two sequential steps.
-First, we pre-train the tabular and imaging encoders (Figure \ref{fig:model_design} A) and then we fine-tune them with labels from downstream task (Figure \ref{fig:model_design} B).
-Each batch of data contains pairs of imaging $x_{j_i}$ and tabular $x_{j_t}$ samples.
-These samples are augmented by random transformations \( t \sim \tau \) from a set of parametric transforms \(\tau\), such as random cropping and affine transforms for the images, or random feature corruption for the tabular data.
-We use an image augmentation rate of 95\% for the model to still occasionally see unaltered data to capture the original data distribution for transfering the learnt features to the downstream task.
-The corruption rate of the tabular data is set to 0.3 as in the original tabular method SCARF \cite{Bahri2022}.
-For a given reference point, known as anchor \( x \), the positive samples are the ones derived from \( x \) transformations while other samples in the batch are considered as negative samples.
-Augmented images $x_{j_i}$ and tabular data $x_{j_t}$ are passed through the imaging encoder $f_{\theta_I}$ and tabular encoder $f_{\theta_T}$ to generate the embeddings.
-These embeddings are propagated through the separate projection heads $f_{\phi_I}$ and $f_{\phi_T}$, and brought into a shared latent space as projections $z_{j_i}$ and $z_{j_t}$, which are L2-normalized onto a unit hypersphere.
+For a given reference point, known as anchor \( x \), the positive samples are the ones derived from \( x \) with transformations while other samples in the batch are considered as negative samples.
+Augmented images $x_{j_i}$ and tabular data $x_{j_t}$ are passed through the imaging $f_{\theta_I}$ and tabular encoder $f_{\theta_T}$ to generate the embeddings.
+These embeddings are propagated through the separate projection heads $f_{\phi_I}$ and $f_{\phi_T}$, and brought into a shared latent space as projections $z_{j_i}$ and $z_{j_t}$, which are l2-normalized onto a unit hypersphere.
 The projections are pulled and pushed in the shared latent space according to the CLIP loss \cite{Radford2021}, which maximizes the cosine similarity of projections from the positive samples and minimizes the similarity of projections from the negative samples in the batch.
 In contrast to the original InfoNCE loss used in SimCLR \cite{Chen2020}, and following the CLIP loss, the projected embeddings similarities are contrasted between data modalities.
-An image projection is therefore defined as :
+An image projection is therefore defined as in Equation \ref{eq:01}:

-Considering all N subjects in a batch, the loss for the imaging modality is defined as follows:
+Considering all N subjects in a batch, the loss for the imaging modality $l_{i,t}$ is defined as follows, in Equation \ref{eq:02}:

 where $\tau$ is the temperature parameter.
-In our experiments, a temperature of 0.1 is selected to work best, following \cite{Chen2020}. $l_{t,i}$ is computed analogously and CLIP loss is defined as follows:
+In our experiments, a temperature of 0.1 is selected to work best, following \cite{Chen2020}. $l_{t,i}$ is computed analogously and the CLIP loss is defined in Equation \ref{eq:03} as follows: